Layr-Labs/eigenlayer-contracts/docs/multichain/destination/OperatorTableUpdater.md

  * @dev The `msgHash` in the `globalOperatorTableRootCert` is the hash of the `globalTableRoot`, `referenceTimestamp`, and `referenceBlockNumber`
  * @dev The `referenceTimestamp` nested in the `globalTableRootCert` should be `getGeneratorReferenceTimestamp`, whereas
  *      the `referenceTimestamp` passed directly in the calldata is the block timestamp at which the global table root was calculated
- */
-function confirmGlobalTableRoot(
+ * @dev Reverts for:
+ *      - GlobalTableRootInFuture: referenceTimestamp is in the future
+ *      - GlobalTableRootStale: referenceTimestamp is not greater than latest reference timestamp
+ *      - InvalidMessageHash: certificate messageHash does not match expected EIP-712 hash
+ *      - CertificateInvalid: certificate verification failed against confirmation threshold
+ * @dev Emits the following events:
+ *      - NewGlobalTableRoot: When global table root is successfully confirmed */ function confirmGlobalTableRoot(
     BN254Certificate calldata globalTableRootCert,